kanishka1101/study-of-basic-gates/README.md

 **AIM:**

-To study and verify the truth table of logic gates in Quartus II using Verilog programming.
+To study and verify the truth table of logic gates in Quartus II using Verilog programming .

 **Equipments Required:**